MicrosoftDocs/bing-docs/bing-docs/bing-video-search/quickstarts/rest/csharp.md

 titleSuffix: Bing Search Services
 description: Use this quickstart to send video search requests to the Bing Video Search REST API using C#.
 services: bing-search-services
-author: swhite-msft
+author: alekhyasasi
 manager: ehansen
 ms.service: bing-search-services
 ms.subservice: bing-video-search
 ms.topic: quickstart
-ms.date: 07/15/2020
+ms.date: 06/16/2022
-ms.author: scottwhi
+ms.author: v-apunnamara
 ---

 # Quickstart: Search for videos using C# and Bing Video Search API

 Use this quickstart to make your first call to Bing Video Search API.
 This C# console application sends a search request to Bing and parses the response.
 Since it's a console application, it displays a text-based version of the response for illustrative purposes only.
-The source code for this sample is available on <a href="https://github.com/microsoft/bing-search-dotnet-samples/blob/main/rest/quickstarts/VideoSearch.cs" target="_blank">GitHub</a>.
+The source code for this sample is available on [GitHub](https://github.com/microsoft/bing-search-dotnet-samples/blob/main/rest/quickstarts/VideoSearch.cs).

 Grab your favorite .NET editor, JSON library, and [Create Bing Search Service resource](../../../bing-web-search/create-bing-search-service-resource.md) for Bing Image Search and let's get started.

 ## Create a project and declare dependencies

 Create a new project and declare the code's dependencies.
-This example uses <a href="https://www.newtonsoft.com/json" target="_blank">Newtonsoft</a> to parse the JSON response.
+This example uses [Newtonsoft](https://www.newtonsoft.com/json) to parse the JSON response.
 Use Newtonsoft's NuGet package to install its libraries.

 ```csharp
 using System;